cloudmesh-community/fa18-523-58/notebook.md

 5. 11/01/2018 Started working on technology summaries that need to be improved after receiving feedback
 6. 11/03/2018 Pushed all the six technology summaries into the repository for final review and Created Pull Request
 7. 11/26/2018 Pushed 2-page paper into the repository for review
+8. 12/01/2018 Made modifications per feedback on the 2-page paper